JizhiziLi/GFM/README.md

 etc -->

 <!-- ## Introduction -->

-This repository contains the code, datasets, models, test results and a video demo in the paper [End-to-end Animal Image Matting]().
+<p align="justify">This repository contains the code, datasets, models, test results and a video demo in the paper [End-to-end Animal Image Matting]().
 We propose a novel Glance and Focus Matting network (<strong>GFM</strong>), which employs a shared encoder and two separate decoders to learn both tasks in a collaborative manner for end-to-end animal matting.
 We also establish a novel Animal Matting dataset (<strong>AM-2k</strong>) to serve for end-to-end matting task.
-Furthermore, we investigate the domain gap issue between composition images and natural images systematically, propose a carefully designed composite route <strong>RSSN</strong> and a large-scale high-resolution background dataset (<strong>BG-20k</strong>) to serve as a better candidate for composition.
+Furthermore, we investigate the domain gap issue between composition images and natural images systematically, propose a carefully designed composite route <strong>RSSN</strong> and a large-scale high-resolution background dataset (<strong>BG-20k</strong>) to serve as a better candidate for composition.</p>

 ## GFM